shakna-israel/ogw/README.md

 ## License

-See the `LICENSE.md` file, taking careful not of point number 1.
+See the `LICENSE.md` file, taking careful note of point number 1.